-The primary functions of the Society are:
+The primary functions of the Society are to:

-Other functions of CRS include maintenance of a comprehensive directory of creationist organizations throughout the world.
 The CRS also runs a secure online bookstore for ordering books and videos on special creation.

 The CRS pursues and supports original research verifying the creation model of origins as a means to reveal the Creator.
 Exodus 20:11.
 Colossians 1:15-16.

 More About Us

 The CRS was incorporated in the state of Michigan as a nonprofit corporation for educational and scientific purposes.
 Shortly thereafter it was granted 501(c)(3) not-for-profit tax-exempt status by the IRS.
 The first issue of the Creation Research Society Quarterly was published in July, 1964.

 The CRS is independent and unaffiliated with any other organization, religious group or church body.
 The CRS advocates the concept of special creation (as opposed to evolution), both of the universe and of the earth with its complexity of living forms.
 Membership in the Society requires agreement with the CRS Statement of Belief.
 Members of the society include research scientists from various fields of scientific accomplishment who are committed to full belief in the biblical record of creation and early history.